Activity Inspiration – Adults

 - Scan your old photos so you have a digital back up.
 Once you’ve finished you could make a photo book online.

-Exercise is still one of our approved activities (maintaining social distancing of course).
+Exercise is great for your physical and mental health, especially during a lockdown (maintaining social distancing of course).
 Be sure you choose exercises that are suitable for your health and fitness level.

 - Go for a walk, jog or run in your local area (be aware of social distancing).